AnthonyBebek/WebsiteGrapher/README.md

 ```

-I have recorded roughly 30,000 websites with this setup and have used only 4 Mib of storage data.
+I have recorded roughly 30,000 websites with this setup and have used only 4 Mib of storage data on my MariaDB server.

+Alternatiely, if you don't want to run a seperate MariaDB server, you can run the program without the ``db_config.py`` file and the software will use SQLite to store the infomation.

 ### Viewing data